zozospider/note/distributed/ZooKeeper/ZooKeeper-Documentation-Overview-Overview.md

 ZooKeeper is very fast and very simple.
 Since its goal, though, is to be a basis of the constraction of more complicated services, such as synchronization, it provides a set of guarantees.
 These are:
 - __Sequential Consistency__: Updates from a client will be applied in the order that they were sent.
 - __Atomicity__: Updates either succeed or fail.
 No partial results.
+- __Single System Image__: A client will see the same view of the service regardless of the server that it connects to.
+- __Reliability__: Once an update has been applied, it will persist from that time forward until a client overwrites the update.
+- __Timeliness__: the clients view of the system is guaranteed to be up-to-date within a certain time bound.

 # Simple API